We Covered this in our Weekly Wire Round up

 - Adil Ashiq, Executive North America – West Coast, MarineTraffic

-The event was hosted at Long Beach, California, and the meeting began at 4:00 pm PT.
+The event was hosted in Long Beach, California, and the meeting began at 4:00 pm PT.